-First priorities for investment
+Priorities for investment

 - Providing water security in priority catchments: investing in catchment-scale water security infrastructure for regional NSW including dams, pipelines and weirs.

-Work is already underway on some of these projects.
+Work has started on these projects.